jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 As he does, Strahd’s **dire wolves**—including one for each player plus Ireena—emerge from the woods, if they haven’t already, and move to flank the carriage.
 Strahd notes that he and his “friends” shall see the players again—perhaps very soon.
 The carriage and the wolves then depart for Castle Ravenloft.
 ## C2e.
 Departing the Crossroads
-As the players move to depart the River Ivlis Crossroads after Strahd has left, they encounter [[[The Hanged One (p.
-35)]()]].
+As the players move to depart the River Ivlis Crossroads after Strahd has left, they encounter [[03_Chapter 2 - The Lands of Barovia#The Hanged One|The Hanged One]].
 The character hanged from the gallows should be the character who was the rudest to Strahd or the least cooperative with his questions.
 # C3.
 The Strix
 Halfway down the path from the River Ivlis Crossroads to Tser Pool Encampment, the players hear the sound of a distressed bird cawing from above.
 A raven with blue-tipped wings—recognizably the same raven that met them in the village of Barovia—then crashes into the road at the players’ feet, visibly wounded.
 This is, again, the **wereraven** Muriel, in disguise with 1 hit point.
 Her wings and torso have been penetrated by several dozen silver barbs, leaving her unable to fly, regenerate, or transform until removed.

 > [!info]+ **Dying NPCs**
 >
-> As noted in Monsters and Death ([[Player's Handbook, p.
-198</span>), allied non-player characters—such as Muriel Vinshaw and any other NPC fighting alongside the players—should fall unconscious upon being reduced to 0 hit points.
-When they do, they follow the same rules for death saving throws as player characters, described further in Death Saving Throws (<span class="citation">Player's Handbook, p.
-197]]).
+> As noted in Monsters and Death (Player's Handbook, p.
+198), allied non-player characters—such as Muriel Vinshaw and any other NPC fighting alongside the players—should fall unconscious upon being reduced to 0 hit points.
+When they do, they follow the same rules for death saving throws as player characters, described further in Death Saving Throws Player's Handbook, p.
+197).

 The raven’s arrival is followed soon after by a terrible, grating shriek and the arrival of a **greater strix**: a large artificial “bird” crafted of wood, animal skins, burlap, and hundreds of black raven’s feathers.